dailybruin/the-stack/_posts/2017-04-10-bruinwalk-class-ratings.md

 A UCLA education is a huge investment – each resident UCLA undergraduate student pays up to **$1,230** per class in tuition and fees,<sup><a href="#cite-1">[1]</a></sup> and invests about **100 hours** per class.<sup><a href="#cite-2">[2]</a></sup>

 Our analysis of Bruinwalk ratings, sourced from thousands of students, can help you make that investment worthwhile.
-There's more to a professor than their Bruinwalk rating, just like there's more to a student than their GPA, but students can use ratings and reviews to select courses that are worth their time and money.
+There’s more to a professor than their Bruinwalk rating, just like there’s more to a student than their GPA, but students can use ratings and reviews to select courses that are worth their time and money.

 ## The data

-The data visualized below is sourced from **41,515 ratings** on [bruinwalk.com]((http://bruinwalk.com)), as of February 2017.
-Each course and professor pairing is rated in five categories: overall, easiness, workload, helpfulness and clarity.
+The data visualized below is sourced from **41,515 ratings** on [bruinwalk.com]((http://bruinwalk.com)) as of February 2017.
+Students rate each course and professor pairing on five criteria: overall, class easiness, class workload, professor helpfulness and professor clarity.

 Only course and professor pairings with **15 or more** ratings were included when analyzing their *average* ratings.
 These comprise the **577 most-reviewed courses** on Bruinwalk, with a combined total of 14,534 ratings.